auth0/docs/articles/migrations/guides/calling-api-with-idtokens.md

 For some use cases you could use [ID Tokens](/tokens/id-token) in order to call some of the [/users](/api/management/v2#!/Users/get_users_by_id) and [/device-credentials](/api/management/v2#!/Device_Credentials/get_device_credentials) endpoints of the Management API.
 This functionality is being deprecated.
 You will have to use proper [Access Tokens](/tokens/access-token) in order to access any of the endpoints of the [Management API](/api/management/v2).

-The grace period for this migration has already started and will end on the **1st of June, 2018**, when you will no longer be able to use ID Tokens as credentials for the Management API.
+The grace period for this migration starts on **March 31, 2018** and ends on **March 31, 2019**.
+That day forward you will no longer be able to use ID Tokens as credentials for the Management API.

 This article will help you migrate your implementation.
 First, we will see which use cases are affected.
 We will continue with reviewing how you can use [scopes](/scopes) to get tokens with different access rights, and then see all the ways you can use to get an Access Token.
 Finally, we will review the changes introduced in the [Account Linking](/link-accounts) process.